Flourish for developers

 Flourish story API example

-This example replicates the story player behavior and functionality, adding navigation buttons, a slide count and captions, and featuring smooth transitions between slides
+This example replicates the story player behavior and functionality.
+It adds navigation buttons, a slide count and captions, and featuring smooth transitions between slides.
+Click here to view the example.

 • Find the code here